zdelrosario/zdr-site/content/post/2023-03-15-evc-recruitment/index.md

 title: 'Olin College Research Study: Data Science for Engineers'
 ---

-Please forward this message to any engineers you think may be interested in this opportunity.

-Data science is the use of computational tools to access and make sense of data.
-Data science has the potential to accelerate engineering and produce more efficient technology.
-However, such tools are typically marketed to the biological sciences, financial sector, and “Big Tech”---it is not immediately clear how to use “cat-detector technology” to support serious engineering!
+Are you interested in learning how to use data science in your engineering work?
+Are you a practicing engineer?
+You might be interested in this opportunity!

-Thanks to a generous grant from the National Science Foundation, I am running a study of practicing engineers.
+This summer (June of 2023) I am running a study of practicing engineers.
 This study includes a *free* 2-day professional development workshop on data science in engineering.
-This course is designed for engineers with a background in structural engineering, such as mechanical, civil, aerospace, and related disciplines.
+This workshop is designed for engineers with a background in structural engineering, such as mechanical, civil, aerospace, and related disciplines.

-This course will cover visualizing data, managing complex datasets, and applying statistics to learn from engineering data.
+The workshop will cover:

+- Visualizing data to gain insights
+- Making messy data usable for analysis
+- Handling uncertainty with statistical analyses

 The course is designed to be compatible with full-time employment (taught online, outside working hours), will consist of hands-on training with computational tools, and will include live instruction with a professor from Olin College.

 While participation in the study is free, space is limited.
 If you are interested in the study, please fill out this application: